 Many epidemiologic studies have documented COVID-19 transmission during the incubation period.
 This time is called the “pre-symptomatic” incubation period.
 Studies have shown large quantities of viral RNA and viable viruses from asymptomatic and pre-symptomatic persons.

-The Symptoms for Covid-19
+The Symptoms of Covid-19

 According to the WHO, the signs and symptoms of COVID-19 vary on the onset of the illness.
 But most persons infected with the virus would experience the following: